Skip to main content

 Configure

-The Configure tab lets you adjust database resources, scaling, and engine parameters without downtime.
+The Configure tab lets you adjust database resources, scaling, and engine parameters.
+Some changes restart instances or trigger failover; applications should reconnect and retry.

 PostgreSQL Configuration: